Investec's response to the Covid-19 crisis

 Investec has always held firm to the belief that we live in society, not off it.
 We are therefore determined to mount an urgent and constructive response to the Covid-19 crisis, making use of our own resources and our well-established network of partners and beneficiaries.

-Our focus is on four key areas where we can have the biggest impact: food security, healthcare, education and economic continuity.
+Our focus is on five key areas where we can have the biggest impact: food security, healthcare, education, economic continuity and gender-based violence.

 Living in society, not off it

 businesses in jeopardy and countless more jobs at risk.

 Hunger wasn’t caused by the spread of COVID-19, but measures to contain the virus have exacerbated a long-term pandemic of inequality and poverty.
 South Africa entered lockdown alert level-1 on 21st September, making food supply easier, but the economic impact of the last six months means that millions of people still cannot afford to buy food.
 With the economy contracting by a stomach-bottoming 51%, and 2.5 million people losing their jobs, it would be dangerous to assume that the lessening of restrictions, brings a lessening of poverty and hunger.
 Tackling food insecurity must remain a collective priority, if other measures to contain the various are to have any efficacy.

 Through this partnership, we are distributing food to 100,000 vulnerable beneficiaries (orphans, aged, disabled, unemployed) two meals a day, for a month.

 "Thank you, Investec, for your generous response that enables us to increase our impact and provide food to insecure communities at this critical time. " FoodForwardSAThe Investec Property Fund is providing funding to Soul Food and Rise Against Hunger Africa, to help provide 160,000 meals every month, for the next four months.
 This is primarily in support of school children and students.

 R250,000 has been donated to help Rays of Hope distribute food and healthcare items to 5,000 families in Alexandra township.